Close to Home…

 Knots, FORM Festival, Still/video by Allan De Leon

-“Patrisse Cullors creates an online MFA program to develop new artist-activists” / Los Angekes Times / Makeda Easter
+“Patrisse Cullors creates an online MFA program to develop new artist-activists” / Los Angeles Times / Makeda Easter

 abolitionist pod (prototype), The Geffen Contemporary at MOCA, Photo by Giovanni Solis